lab-key/zmujoco/README.md

 2. A nice clean way to integrate or point to third party modelfiles.

+3. All the demos and most things I am internally working on are done very ' dirty ' with direct C interop need to either properly wrap it or reprogram it..

 ## Documentation

 All the documenatation is in the docs/ directory.